GTOliver/theremin/README.md

 - **String**: The frequency changes as if a string were being shortened
 - **Keyboard**: Distance between semitones is a constant
-- **Theremin**: The frequency changes according to the resonant frequency of an RLC circuit, where the capacitance is proportional to distance
+- **Theremin**: The frequency changes according to the resonant frequency of an RLC circuit, where the capacitance is inversely proportional to distance

-There are 4 snapping modes available.
+There are several snapping modes available.
 These can be used to snap to scales (based on A440):

 - **None**: No snapping - all frequencies can be played
 - **Chromatic**: Snap to notes in the chromatic scale
 - **Major**: Snap to notes in the A major scale
 - **Pentatonic**: Snap to notes in the A major pentatonic scale
+- **Chromatic Envelope**: Do not perform any snapping, but trigger the volume envelope whenever a note would change in the chromatic scale

+There are also 17-tone versions of the Major, Pentatonic and Chromatic scales, as well as 11 and 14-tone versions of the Pentatonic scale.

-There are also parameters to change an ADSR filter.
+There are also parameters to change an ADSR envelope.
 These parameters affect the volume of the note.
 If snapping is enabled, the attack stage of the envelope is re-triggered when changing notes.

 ## Requirements